 Although Arctic lampreys are known to occur within the Kuskokwim and Susitna river drainages, a population estimate is not available for either system.
 Consequently, we do not know if Arctic lamprey populations in those systems are increasing, stable, or decreasing.
 Unlike the Yukon River, neither of these systems support a commercial fishery (Shelden et al. 2016).
 However, the Kuskokwim River does support a small-scale subsistence fishery for Arctic lamprey some years (N. Smith, Alaska Department of Fish and Game, personal communication).
 There are currently no assessment projects occurring within the Kuskokwim drainage.
-However, a recent assessment project within tributaries of the Susitna drainage documented spawning-phase Arctic lamprey and Alaskan brook lamprey (T. Sutton, UAF, unpublished data).
-Funding has been secured for additional lamprey surveys in this drainage for 2023 and 2024.
+However, a recent assessment project within tributaries of the Susitna drainage documented spawning-phase Arctic lamprey and Alaskan brook lamprey (T. Sutton, University of Alaska Fairbanks (UAF), unpublished data).
+Funding has been secured for additional electrofishing and eDNA lamprey surveys in this drainage for 2023 and 2024.